AbhijitMazumder97/Excel-Maven-Roasters-Coffee-Shop-Sales-Analysis/README.md

 - **Develop** actionable strategies to improve sales and customer satisfaction.

 ### Outcome
 The analysis resulted in a **dynamic Excel dashboard and actionable recommendations** to support franchise owners in strategic decision-making.
-A short video clip of the dashboard visual is attached below for reference:
+A short video clip of the dashboard visual is attached below for reference.
+The original dashboard can be downloaded from **here.**

 https://github.com/user-attachments/assets/fe91cf09-af3a-4012-967e-3dfc53ce8d16